History of the Kawasaki "Eddy Lawson Replica": ZRX1200R, Z900RS, and others

 In modern times, I'd have chastised them.
 There's nothing wrong with releasing a motorcycle just like a competitor.
 Product releases can't be delayed by years.
 In retrospect, I think they made the right decision.
 Kawasaki, by delaying release of the Z1, got to choose its own destiny and brand identity.

 The Z1, when released, was a thing of beauty and entirely unique for its time, notably for using a double overhead cam shaft in a production motorcycle, the first to do this at reasonable cost (i.e. not an MV Augusta).
-Together with the CB750, it helped popularise inline-four motorcycles, paving the way for a slew of motorcycles becoming known as UJMs in the 80s.
+Together with the CB750, the Z1 helped popularise upright inline-four motorcycles, paving the way for a slew of motorcycles becoming known as UJMs in the 80s.

 I haven't ridden a Z1 myself, but people who did own them regret selling them.
 They were very fast for their time.
 If you want one these days you'll want one properly restored, usually with upgraded suspension reflecting modern demands.